julelang/manual/src/maintenance/documentation-comments.md

 //
 //	This is a subscope because it uses tab for indentation.
 //		This is a subscope for a previous subscope because it uses 2 tab.
-//		- Looks like-list item but JuleDoc handles as a text in this subscope.
+//		- Looks like-list item but juledoc handles as a text in this subscope.
-//		- Looks like list-item but JuleDoc handles as a text in this subscope.
+//		- Looks like list-item but juledoc handles as a text in this subscope.
 //
 //- This is a list item.
 // - This is a list item.